allfed/Population-Loss-NW/README.md

 1. Clone the repo on your local machine.
 2. Create the Conda environment using `conda env create -f environment.yml`.
 3. Activate the new environment using `conda activate Population-Loss-NW`.
+4. (Optional)
-4. (Optional) Download the `.osm` data to the `data/OSM` directory if you want to use the industrial loss option.
+    * Download the `.osm` data to the `data/OSM` directory if you want to use the industrial loss option.
 It can be downloaded [here](https://drive.google.com/drive/folders/13g6QluVBuEs9fm-nOPzuiYNYdXzB1WiK?usp=drive_link).
 For more countries, additional files can also be generated using the `data/OSM/extract-industrial-country.sh` script.
-5. (Optional) Download the HD LandScan data to the `data/LandScan` directory if you want to use the HD version of the LandScan data.
+    * Download the HD LandScan data to the `data/LandScan` directory if you want to use the HD version of the LandScan data.
 It can be downloaded [here](https://landscan.ornl.gov/).
+    * Download the Ahvo et al. data to the `data/ahvo` directory if you want to use the agricultural loss option; it can be downloaded [here](https://zenodo.org/records/8381197).
+    * Download the BACI data to the `data/BACI` directory if you want to estimate loss of pesticides; it can be downloaded [here](https://www.cepii.fr/cepii/en/bdd_modele/bdd_modele_item.asp?id=37).

 ## Methodology
 ### Destruction and population loss